Hotmoka/hotmoka/tutorial/Takamaka.md

 `runInstanceMethodCallTransaction()` (for instance methods) and `runStaticMethodCallTransaction()` (for static methods).
-As we have hinted before, these executions are performed locally, on the node they are addressed to, and not add a transaction that must be replicated in each node of the network, for consensus.
+As we have hinted before, these executions are performed locally, on the node they are addressed to, and do not add a transaction that must be replicated in each node of the network, for consensus, and that costs gas for storage.
 These executions are free and do not require a correct nonce, which is a great simplification.